 Why do animals behave the way they do?
 Why certain individuals eat always first, while others in the group have to wait their turn?
 These are questions that I have asked myself ever since I can remember.
 I have always had a keen interest in animals.
 Some of my earliest memories were collecting little creatures from my daycare’s yard, or begging my parents for buying more animals to add to my live collection.
 You name it and I have probably had it… goats, parrots, tortoises, fishes, frogs, bats, pigeons, chickens, guinea pigs, rabbits.. and all on the balcony of our apartment in the centre of Rome!
 That was my first lab.
 So I guess it is no surprise that I decided to study animal behaviour for living.

-I’m a husband, father of two, son, brother, traveler, and breeder of tortoises.
+I’m a husband, father of two (soon to be three), son, brother, traveler, and breeder of tortoises and parrots.

 My expertise lies in behavioural ecology, evolutionary biology, and ethorobotics (using robots to study the behaviour of animals).
 I had the opportunity to work in four different countries, forging strong collaborative links with international researchers and continue to expand my network of collaborators.

 I am an Assistant Professor at the University of Tuscia (since November 2022, Italy) and an adjunct research fellow at both Monash University (Bob Wong’s lab) and the University of Western Australia (UWA) in Australia.
 Information on my current research can be found on my Research page.